Blanche Monnier: Discovery

+Arrests and aftermath

-Her mother was arrested, became ill shortly afterwards and died 15 days later after seeing an angry mob gather in front of her house.
-Her brother, Marcel Monnier, appeared in court and was initially convicted, but later was acquitted on appeal; he was deemed mentally incapacitated, and, although the judges criticised his choices, they found that a "duty to rescue" did not exist in the penal code at that time with sufficient rule to convict him.
+Louise Monnier was arrested, became ill shortly afterwards and died 15 days later, after seeing an angry mob gather in front of her house.
+Marcel Monnier appeared in court and was initially convicted, but later was acquitted on appeal; he was deemed mentally incapacitated, and, although the judges criticised his choices, they found that a "duty to rescue" did not exist in the penal code at that time with sufficient rule to convict him.
+Marcel Monnier died in June 1913 at the age of 65 in Migné.

 After she was released from the room, Monnier continued to have mental health problems.
-She was diagnosed with various disorders, including anorexia nervosa, schizophrenia, exhibitionism and coprophilia.
-This soon led to her admission to a psychiatric hospital in Blois, where she died on October 13, 1913, in apparent obscurity.
+She was diagnosed with various disorders, including anorexia nervosa, schizophrenia, exhibitionism, and coprophilia.
+This soon led to her admission to a psychiatric hospital in Blois, where she died on 13 October 1913, in apparent obscurity.

 Legacy

-In 1930, André Gide published a book about the incident, named La Séquestrée de Poitiers, changing little but the names of the protagonists.
+In 1930, André Gide published a book about the incident, titled La Séquestrée de Poitiers, changing little but the names of the protagonists.

+Bengali writer Sayak Aman also wrote a story named 'Ponchish Bochor Pore (25 years later) based on the incident.